getaclue/getaclue.github.io/_posts/2018-03-29-clean-status-bar-fastlane-simulatorstatusmagic.markdown

 ---
 layout: post
-title: 'How to make perfect iOS screenshots with a clean status bar in 2018'
+title: "How to make perfect iOS screenshots with a clean status bar in 2018"
 categories:
   - iOS
   - swift